wmhass/BDDComicsList/README.md

 ### `BDDComicsListMacOSTests` target
 This target runs tests that are not related to views.

-The macOS test target builds and run way faster because it does not rely on some frameworks such as `UIKit`, and also, it will launch the app in the simulator.
-This is very useful to run tests much faster than the iOS Tests target.
+The macOS test target builds and run way faster because it does not rely on some frameworks such as `UIKit`, and also, it will NOT launch the app in the simulator.
+This is very useful to run tests much quicker than the iOS Tests target.

 ### `BDDComicsListUITests` target.
 This target runs UI tests.
 Those tests are interaction tests with the UI.